Hoopoe: In folklore, myth and religion

 The connection of the hoopoe with Solomon and the Queen of Sheba in the Qur'anic tradition is mentioned in passing in Rudyard Kipling's Just So story "The Butterfly that Stamped".

-In the pre-Islamic Vainakh religion of Chechnya, Ingushetia and Dagestan the hoopoe was sacred to the goddess Tusholi and known as "Tusholi's hen".
-As her bird, it could only be hunted with the express permission of the goddess's high priest, and even then only for strictly medicinal purposes.
+In the pre-Islamic Vainakh religion of Chechnya, Ingushetia and Dagestan, the hoopoe was sacred to the goddess Tusholi and known as "Tusholi's hen".
+As her bird, it could be hunted only with the permission of the goddess's high priest for strictly medicinal purposes.